1. Consideration of Applicants’ Non-academic Achievements

 2.1 Outstanding Sportsmen Recommendation Scheme (OSRS)

 OSRS has been introduced since 1998 and it aims to provide opportunities for outstanding student-athletes to pursue their tertiary education at PolyU.
 We welcome applicants who have participated in prominent international competitions, or are members of Hong Kong Team / Junior Team, to apply for the Scheme.
-Applications should be submitted to our Centre STARS through relevant sports organisations.
+Applications should be submitted to our Student Affairs Office through relevant sports organisations.
 Application forms and further details are obtainable here.

 If you have very outstanding achievements in sports, you should participate in the OSRS.